Class 12 Mathematics Notes Chapter 3 (Matrices) – Examplar Problems (English) Book

 - Write

-). - Apply a sequence of elementary row operations to the equation
+A = IA(whereIis the identity matrix of the same order asA). - Apply a sequence of elementary row operations to the equation

-on the right-hand side is the inverseA⁻¹
+Bon the right-hand side is the inverseA⁻¹.

 - Important: Apply the same row operations simultaneously to